letsexisttogether/MobileOperators/README.md

 Mobile Operators is a Qt-based desktop application designed to display and manage a list of mobile network operators organized by their countries.
 The application allows users to view, add, edit, and delete operators through a modern user interface built with QML and QtQuick.

+For updated version with added optimization techniques and current bugs fixed check branch *update*

 ## Technologies Used

 - C++17 — Core logic and data structures